 This comprehensive course describes and compares sole proprietorships, partnerships, limited liability companies, “C” corporations and “S” corporations.
-It examines their advantages and disadvantages for each choice of entity, permitting the reader to properly select the right business entity for their tax and liability needs.
-Major emphasis is given the maximization of tax benefits in each business format.
+It examines the advantages and disadvantages for each choice of entity, permitting the reader to properly select the right business entity for their tax and liability needs.
+Major emphasis is given to the maximization of tax benefits in each business format.
 Fringe benefits, retirement plan alternatives, and nonqualified deferred compensation are discussed in detail.
 This course is accepted by the IRS as CE credit for enrolled agents.

 Course No. 9019

 Format: Online pdf (527 pages).
 Printed book available.

 Course expiration: You have one year from date of purchase to complete the course.